-Tutoring Services: The De Anza campus has a tutorial center for math students where students can get "drop in" help.
+Tutoring Services: Do not wait to get extra help.
+Contact either instructor via email or in person.
+The De Anza campus has a tutorial center for math students where students can get "drop in" help.
 Students can also register to have a regular, assigned tutor for help throughout a quarter.
 The tutoring center is located in room S-43.

 Student Conduct: Do not cheat.
+Students are expected to be honest and ethical at all times in the pursuit of academic goals.
 If you have a question during a test, you are only allowed to talk to the instructor.
 Anyone caught cheating on an exam will receive an automatic 0 and be reported to the Dean of the PSME Division.
 You can be expelled from the class and possibly from De Anza College with a grade of F if you are caught cheating.

-Classroom Behavior: Please show courtesy for me and your fellow classmates by turning off and putting away your cell phone during class time, especially during exams.
+Classroom Behavior: Math requires singular focus.
+I will expect your full attention during lecture and class activities.
+Please show courtesy for me and your fellow classmates by turning off and putting away your cell phone during class time, especially during exams.
 Please do not take calls or text message during class.
 Do not talk while fellow classmates or I are talking.
 If you have any type of learning disability, please let me know during the first week of classes so that special arrangements can be made, if necessary.
+Also, please contact Disability Support Services (864-8753) or Educational Diagnostic Center (864-8839) for information or questions about eligibility, services and accommodations for physical (DSS), psychological (DSS) or learning (EDC) disabilities.